Adeshmahadik/giryak/README.md

 giriyak is a platform to for trek enthusiastics. we try to help them to find locals to explore the local culture not as an traveller or tourist but as an "Bhatkya" means the person who explore.

-used Stack:
+i have deployed this project on vercel as well. i will share the link shortly used Stack:
 1. next.js
 2. typescript